Toggle menu

 Finding out about listed buildings

-To find out if a building in West Berkshire is a 'listed building' please check the National Heritage List for England.
+To find out if a building in West Berkshire is a 'listed building', check the National Heritage List for England.

-You may also like to use the West Berkshire Historic Environment Record (HER) Enquiry Form.
+You may also want to look at the West Berkshire Historic Environment Record (HER).

 Applying for listed status